sommcoder/Mapty-App---Udemy-Course/README.md

 # Mapty-App-Udemy-Course

-A exercise mapping app using the Leaflet API
+An exercise mapping app using the Leaflet API